We match your existing door and make sure it meets building code and life safety code requirements. More about Doors

 - Privacy function – Push button locking.
 Often may be unlocked with a small screwdriver from the outside.
 For use on bedrooms and bathrooms.

 - Passage function – The inside and outside handles are always free.
 Used on doors that must stay closed but not locked.

 - Electrically Locked function – Inside handle is always free.
 Outside handle is continuously locked electrically.
-Unlocked by switch or power failure.
+Unlocked by a switch or power failure.
 Used with a keypad or card system.
 There is also an electrically unlocked function.
-Where you use the lock and it’s relation to the Life Safety Code will determine whether you need the electrically locked or unlocked function.
+Where you use the lock and its relation to the Life Safety Code will determine whether you need the electrically locked or unlocked function.